-The Company's credit risk is limited to cash and cash equivalents and trade receivables and other in the ordinary course of business and the Company's convertible debentures.
+The Company's credit risk is limited to cash and cash equivalents, loans receivable, trade receivables and other and the Company's investments in convertible debentures.
 The Company's trade receivables and other is subject to the credit risk of the counterparties who own and operate the mines underlying Sandstorm's royalty portfolio.
 In order to mitigate its exposure to credit risk, the Company closely monitors its financial assets and maintains its cash deposits in several high-quality financial institutions.
 The Company's convertible debenture due from Equinox is subject to Equinox's credit risk, the Company's ability to realize on its security, and the risk that the value of Equinox's equity decreases below the puttable price of the instrument.